-When AcceptChanges() is invoked RowState property of each DataRow changes.
-Added and Modified rows become Unchanged, and Deleted rows are removed.
+When AcceptChanges() method is invoked RowState property of each DataRow changes, the newly Added and updated or modified rows become Unchanged, and Deleted rows are removed.
 It means for Dataset it is as if nothing has happened since it was last loaded , so no change will be committed to database on calling update method.

-When RejectChanges() is invoked RowState property of each DataRow changes.
-Added rows are removed.
-Modified and Deleted rows becomes Unchanged.
+When RejectChanges()method of DataAdapter is invoked RowState property of each DataRowof DataTable of DataSet changes.
+All the Added rows are removed, All the Modified and Deleted rows becomes Unchanged.
 Thus, It Rejects all changes made to the DataSet since the last time it was loaded or since the last time AcceptChanges() was called.

-1. At the DataSet level - When invoked at the DataSet level, they get called automatically on each DataTable with in the DataSet, and on each DataRow within each DataTable.
+1. At the DataSet level - When AcceptChanges() method is invoked at the DataSet level, they get called automatically on each DataTable with in the DataSet, and on each DataRow within each DataTable.

-2. At the DataTable level - When invoked at the DataTable level, they get called automatically on each DataRow within each DataTable.
+2. At the DataTable level - When AcceptChanges() method is invoked at the DataTable level, they get called automatically on each DataRow within each DataTable.

-3. At the DataRow level - Gets called only for the row, on which it is invoked.
+3. At the DataRow level - here AcceptChanges() method gets called only for the row, on which it is invoked.

 DataSet ds = new DataSet(); // create a table with a single column DataTable dt = ds.Tables.Add(); dt.Columns.Add("MyColumn", typeof(System.Int32)); DataRow row; row = dt.NewRow(); row["MyColumn"] = 1; dt.Rows.Add(row); // RowState = Added ds.AcceptChanges(); // RowState = Unchanged row["MyColumn"] = 2; // RowState = Modified ds.RejectChanges(); // RowState = Unchanged, row["MyColumn"] = 1 row.Delete(); // RowState = Deleted ds.RejectChanges(); // RowState = Unchanged // The row isn't removed from the DataTable.